Manjeri-Rajan/KinglyAssessment/README.md

 # KinglyAssessment

-Pinging the url http://localhost:5000/KinglyAssessment_CSV, after running the python code KinglyAssessment.py, will respond in a csv file KinglyAssessment.csv.
+The url http://localhost:5000/KinglyAssessment_CSV will respond in a csv file KinglyAssessment.csv after running the python code KinglyAssessment.py.

 Prerequisites :